lnovitz/jobseeker-analytics/CONTRIBUTING.md

 ## How Can I Contribute?

 This project uses **Google OAuth** for authentication.
-To run the app locally, you’ll need to configure your own Google API credentials.
+To run the app locally, you'll need to configure your own Google API credentials.

 ### Clone the repo
 1. On Windows: We recommend that you use WSL2.
 [Installation instructions here](https://learn.microsoft.com/en-us/windows/wsl/).